 It is not easy to have leather clothes without animals (and without cruelty, waste of land and water).
 Yet it is worth saving resources and living beings: this is why research is engineering yeasts to produce collagen proteins during fermentation.
 It happens to Modern Meadow, one of the most advanced New Jersey companies in the field.

-Once fermented, the "yeast-skin" receives a nice cleaning and here is ready some "fabric" that can closely resemble animal skin: it can be sewn and tanned, you can make a nice studded and vegan nail.
+Once fermented, the "leather-yeast" receives a good cleaning and a bit of "fabric" is ready which can closely resemble animal skin: it can be sewn and tanned, you can make a nice studded and vegan nail.

-It will be necessary to refine the research, of course: dozens and dozens of attempts and intersections are allowing scientists to produce thicker or thinner "fabrics", with different textile strengths depending on the destination (clothes, upholstery and more).
+It will be necessary to refine the research, of course: dozens and dozens of attempts and crosses are allowing scientists to produce thicker or thinner "fabrics", with different textile resistances depending on the destination (clothes, coverings and more).

-There is still a little while to come up with something resistant, malleable, beautiful and affordable, but there is a lot of interest in this challenge that crosses biology, design, fashion and respect for animals and nature.
+We're still a little bit away from coming up with something resistant, malleable, beautiful and convenient, but there's a lot of interest in this challenge that crosses biology, design, fashion and respect for animals and nature.